usaid-cs/yesterday-i-learned/random.md

 - All features have bugs until people stop complaining about them.
 - [State modification is the root of all evil](http://abdulapopoola.com/2015/05/11/code-is-poetry-5-steps-to-bulletproof-code/): don't ever write code that modifies state unless specified otherwise.
 - `$x()` does an XPath search in Chrome's console.
-- You can be [doing some crazy things](http://julesjacobs.github.io/2015/08/17/bayesian-scoring-of-ratings.html) to get the average of a 5-star rating.
 - [This is _snooker_, not pool and _you do not have to pick a pocket for the black ball_.
 In snooker it is customary to apologise for shots where you get extremely lucky, which is why the player gave an apologetic wave to his opponent.](https://www.reddit.com/r/instant_regret/comments/3vc263/billiards_blunder/)
 - The pattern [`aaaa aaa aaa aaaaa`](https://news.ycombinator.com/item?id=10693936) causes Windows <2000 to glitch out while assuming the format is unicode.
 - People take on [regnal names](https://en.wikipedia.org/wiki/Regnal_name), different from their own names, when they take reign.
-Queen Elizabeth might not have been called Elizabeth.
+[Monarchs in the UK usually just use their baptismal name](https://en.wikipedia.org/wiki/Regnal_name#United_Kingdom), except Queen Victoria, who was named Alexandrina Victoria.
 Not all of the King Georges were called George before they were King. > _Prince Albert, Duke of York, assumed the throne as King George VI instead of using the King Albert._
 - Unmanaged cow herds in India scavenge for food in landfill sites.
 [They are filled with plastic.](http://topdocumentaryfilms.com/plastic-cow/)
 - Crab sticks are also called [seafood extenders](https://google.com/search?q=seafood+extender)
 - "According to the United States Department of Agriculture National Nutrient Database, (crab sticks) contains about 76% water, 15% protein, 6.85% carbohydrate, and 0.9% fat."